bigbluebutton/bbb-events/README.md

 # Determine when the poll started.
 poll.start

-# Returns an Array contain possible options.
+# Returns an Array containing possible options.
 poll.options

-# Returns a Hash maping user_id's to their poll votes.
+# Returns a Hash mapping user_id's to their poll votes.
 poll.votes
 ```